Richard Verschoor: Formula One

 In 2016, following his maiden single-seater victory, Verschoor was one of four to be added into the Red Bull Junior Team that year.
 However, in December 2017, it was announced that Verschoor would cease to be part of Red Bull, the Dutchman stating that "[Red Bull] mainly just added pressure".
+In 2025, McLaren announced that Verschoor would be signed to their driver development programme.